kevfev/AutomanPy/src/main/pyautoman/README.md

 * Low Confidence estimate
 * Overbudget

 If the task went overbudget, the `need` and `have` fields of the returned EstimateOutcome are initialized, otherwise `high`, `low`, `est`, `cost`, and `conf` are initialized.
 PyAutoman uses gRPC's implementation of Futures.
 To ensure the future is resolved before values are accessed, only try to access respective values within code blocks that ensure those values are set.
 See methods `isConfident()`, `isLowConfidence()`, and `isOverBudget()` below.
+To see more example code, and an example for posting multiple tasks, see PyAutoMan/examples

 To simply print the result of the task, use `printOutcome()`.